Explore UCD

 Please note:

-• Students are normally working adults with a Leaving Certificate as their minimum qualification.
+• Students are normally working adults with a Leaving Certificate (or recognised final secondary school certificate) as their minimum qualification.

 • You should be able to write reports and have computer literacy.